United Nations Security Council Resolution 598: Resolution and initial reactions

 The Security Council had unanimously adopted resolutions against the Iran-Iraq War twice in 1986, in resolutions 582 and 588.
 However, neither resolution was implemented by the warring parties.
 Resolution 598 was drafted in the wake of a report compiled at the behest of the Secretary-General which found that Iraq had used chemical weapons against Iranian troops.
 Unlike the previous two resolutions, resolution 598 was adopted under Chapter VII of the UN Charter, meaning that non-compliance could result in economic or military intervention.
 On 20 July, the Security Council invited Ismat Kittani, representative of Iraq, to a discussion of the war as a non-voting member.
 Its resolution, passed after this discussion, reaffirmed resolution 582 and demanded an immediate ceasefire and requested UN supervision of said ceasefire among other provisions.

 Two days after the resolution was issued, Iraq accepted it, but Iran refused to.
 Then-President Ali Khamenei stated that the resolution was the result of pro-Iraqi American pressure on the Security Council, and Supreme Leader Khomeini declared that, as final victory in the war was imminent, accepting a ceasefire would be tantamount to treason.

-In September 1987, President Khamenei flew to New York to attend the General Assembly and deliver a speech.
-Prior to the speech, American President Ronald Reagan asked for an unambiguous answer on the resolution from Khamenei; should Khamenei's answer be negative, the United States had no choice but to implement sanctions against Iran.
+In September 1987, Khamenei flew to New York to attend the General Assembly and deliver a speech.
+Prior to the speech, American President Ronald Reagan asked for an unambiguous answer on the resolution from Khamenei; should Khamenei's answer be negative, the United States would have no choice but to implement sanctions against Iran.
 In his speech, delivered on September 21, Khamenei reiterated that Iran was opposed to a ceasefire, and intended to "punish" Iraq's aggression.